whompus/notes/K8s/cka.md

 K8s objects that define a set of perms.
 These perms determine what users can do in the cluster.

-A *Role* defines perms within a particular ns, and a *ClusterRol*e defines cluster-wide perms not specific to a single ns.
-RoleBindings are objects that link users to *Roles* and *ClusterRoleBindings* link users to cluster roles.
+A *Role* defines perms within a particular ns, and a *ClusterRole* defines cluster-wide perms not specific to a single namespace. *RoleBindings* are objects that link users to *Roles* and *ClusterRoleBindings* link users to *ClusterRoles*.

 *RoleBinding* and *ClusterRoleBinding* are objects that connect Roles and ClusterRoles to users.
 These determine which users are allowed to use the permissions that are defined in the role and cluster.